wotomas/droid-vizu/README.md

 ```

 ## Code Usage
+Simply Provide RippleVisualizerViw with an prepared Android MediaPlayer and set with a corresponding renderer

 ```java
     MediaPlayer mediaPlayer = MediaPlayer.create(getApplicationContext(), R.raw.sound_file);  // or any other way to initialize media player are prepare() soundPlayerView = (SoundPlayerView) findViewById(R.id.sound_player_view);